 Our lead product candidate, tomivosertib, is an oral small-molecule inhibitor of MNK that we are developing in combination with inhibitors of anti-PD-(L)1 therapy, for the treatment of patients with solid tumors.
 In June 2021, we initiated dosing in KICKSTART, our randomized Phase 2b clinical trial evaluating tomivosertib in combination with pembrolizumab in patients with metastatic non-small cell lung cancer ("NSCLC").
-We recently updated our trial design to focus on the largest segment of that market, patients who are undergoing their initial, or frontline, course of treatment.
-The revised trial includes the following two cohorts: (1) "PD-L1 \geq 50% cohort", for patients with PD-(L)1 expression \geq 50% who will receive tomivosertib or placebo in combination with pembrolizumab as their initial therapy: and (2) a new "PD-L1 \geq 1% cohort" for patients with PD-(L)1 expression \geq 1% who will receive tomivosertib or placebo in combination with pembrolizumab as maintenance therapy immediately after completing the platinum-based chemotherapy doublet phase of their frontline treatment without disease progression.
+We updated our trial design to focus on the largest segment of that market, patients who are undergoing their initial, or frontline, course of treatment.
+The revised trial includes the following two cohorts: (1) "PD-L1 \geq 50% cohort", for patients with PD-(L)1 expression \geq 50% who will receive tomivosertib or placebo in combination with pembrolizumab as their initial therapy; and (2) a new "PD-L1 \geq 1% cohort" for patients with PD-(L)1 expression \geq 1% who will receive tomivosertib or placebo in combination with pembrolizumab as maintenance therapy immediately after completing the platinum-based chemotherapy doublet phase of their frontline treatment without disease progression.
 We anticipate reporting topline data from both cohorts in the first half of 2023.
 Our second product candidate, zotatifin, is an inhibitor of eIF4A, a component of the eIF4F complex, and is currently being evaluated in a Phase 1/2 clinical trial in patients with certain solid tumors.
 We have completed the Phase 1 portion of this trial and are currently enrolling patients in multiple Phase 2a open-label expansion cohorts in biomarker-selected patients with tumors driven by multiple proteins shown in our preclinical studies to be downregulated by zotatifin.
-We anticipate reporting initial response data from one or more of the expansion cohorts, as well as additional data from the Phase 1 dose escalation portion of the trial, in the first half of 2022.
-We anticipate reporting topline results from the trial in the second half of 2022.
-We are also conducting a Phase 1b clinical trial evaluating zotatifin as an anti
+In June 2022, we reported positive interim results from the Phase 1/2 dose escalation and expansion trial, with such results showing that zotatifin was generally well tolerated, resulted in suppression of a select set of oncogenic drivers, and demonstrated initial signals of clinical activity in patients with breast cancer.
+Based on zotatifin's mechanism and results observed to date, we've expanded the cohort evaluating zotatifin in combination with fulvestrant in ER+ breast cancer to 18 patients.
+In addition, a new cohort evaluating zotatifin in combination with fulvestrant in ER+ breast cancer patients with Cyclin D1 amplification is being planned.
+We anticipate reporting topline data from current expansion cohorts by the end of 2022, as well as initial overall response data from the Cyclin D1 amplified ER+ breast cancer cohort in the first half of 2023.
+We are also conducting a Phase 1b clinical trial evaluating zotatifin as an antiviral agent against SARS-CoV-2.
+We have entered into a global research collaboration and license agreement with Pfizer for our earliest stage program, inhibitors of eIF4E, and Pfizer is currently conducting IND-enabling studies for this program.